 Compatible Structures: All

 Specifications Sheet: Decompose specifications single-stall ADA PDF

 Reference Letter: Mark Ortega, Glacier Bay National Park

-The Waste Away Toilet utilizes the BTW Urine Diversion Seat but collects dry, solid waste directly into structural bags or bins for hassle-free removal.
-The Waste Away toilet has replaced dozens of high-use high-alpine helicopter fly-out toilets including all the high camp toilets on Mt.
+The Waste Away system utilizes the BTW Urine Diversion Seat, collecting dry, solid waste directly into structural bags or bins for hassle-free removal.
+The Waste Away toilet has replaced dozens of high-use high-alpine helicopter fly-out toilets including all the high camp toilets at Mt.
 Rainier National Park, Longs Peak in Rocky Mountain National Park, and Zion's Angel's Landing trail.
-Operators report 1/5 the hauling cost and 1/5 the waste volume as compared to the previous collection of mixed waste in fly-out drums.
+Operators report an 80% reduction in waste volume and hauling costs as compared to the previous system of mixed waste collection in fly-out drums.
 Waste can be collected in bags small enough for llamas to carry (as is done on Longs Peak) or in large 1 cubic yard stiff sided haul sacks.
 A single large tote bag can capture the waste of up to 10,000 toilet users per year.
 Download our planning and sizing guide to learn more.

 No-touch waste collection system.
-Easiest storage, removal and disposal.
+Easy storage, removal and disposal.

 Waste is not decomposed and requires disposal (landfill, incineration, WWTP)

 High elevation alpine or extreme desert locations (like Zion's Angels Landing)